Introduction to the Collaboration Server

 Another example might be whether to install the User Management Synchronization Tool or not.
 If, for example, you are a large organization and already have a centralized identity management system that manages staff information then it makes sense to employ the synchronization tool in order that your staff can transparently and securely login to the system.
 If, however, you are a smaller organization with no in-place identity management solution you would not need the tool.

-If you want to share documents with your visitors during co-browsing sessions or if you'd like to enable universal co-browsing you would need to employ the Rendering Service.
+If you want to share documents with your visitors during co-browsing, or if you'd like to enable universal co-browsing, you would need to employ the Rendering Service.
 See Enable Universal and Document Co-browsing (Optional) for more.

 Note: See Architecture for some pictorial examples of the architectural differences between typical deployments.

-Note: When you are ready to deploy, see Order of Deployment.
+Note: When you are ready to deploy on a classic server, see Order of Deployment.